Harry Gallatin: Minor leagues

-Post-playing life
+Coaching career

+Southern Illinois (1958–1962)

 After his retirement from playing in 1958, Gallatin became the head coach of the Southern Illinois University Salukis.
 In four seasons there, he led his teams to a 69–35 record and post-season tournament appearances every year.
 The 1961–62 team made it to the NCAA Small College (now Division II) Tournament semifinals before barely losing to eventual champion Mount St. Mary's College 58–57, then took third place by beating Nebraska Wesleyan University 98–81.